Alpinisme Nanga Parbat Tiphaine Dupérier

 Tiphaine Dupérier

-Tiphaine, a skier, is a guide in the Tarentaise region and originally from the Bauges Massif.
-She thrives on the high peaks she climbs and descends on skis.
+The skier, Tiphaine is a guide in Tarentaise and originally from the Bauges Massif.
+She feeds on the very high peaks she climbs and skis down.

 See more